gphendry/cs110-SocialNetworkFinalProject/README.md

 **Network user data is initialized and stored from network.csv**

+**To run program, simply save all .py files and network.csv in the same directory and run socialnetwork.py in Python 3**

 Program created by Graham Hendry between 5/4/2017 and 5/6/2017

 Figuring out the overall design of the program was tough and I ended up redesigning the whole thing a few times until I found something viable.